-One of the important keys to transforming your retirement to a time of joy and fulfillment is to continue learning new things.
+One of the important keys to transforming your years after 50 to a time of joy and fulfillment is to continue learning new things.
 Since I am building my online business, I am learning new tech things all of the time.

 Infographics are a great tool to summarize or provide an overview of information, and especially appeal to people who are more visually oriented.